robjhyndman/M4metalearning/docs/M4_methodology.md

 Overview
 ========

 This approach can be described as a linear combination of statistical forecasting methods, where the weights of the combination are calculated by a learning model based on gradient tree boosting over a set of features extracted from the individual series.

+A basic flowchart of the process is included to support the detailed description.

 This methodological description page is divided in 3 sections, the Forecasting methods, where the individual forecasting methods are described, the Learning model, where the method for generating the weights is explained, for both Mean and Interval predictions, and the Features, where the features used in the learning model are described.

 Table of Contents
 -----------------